Worldwar series

 The Worldwar series is the fan name given to a series of eight alternate history science fiction novels by Harry Turtledove.
-Its premise is an alien invasion of Earth during World War II, and includes Turtledove's Worldwar tetralogy, as well as the Colonization trilogy, and the novel Homeward Bound.
-The series' time span ranges from 1942 to 2031.
+Its premise is an alien invasion of Earth during World War II, with a timeline ranging from 1942 to 2031.
+The series includes Turtledove's Worldwar tetralogy, the Colonization trilogy, and the novel Homeward Bound.
 The early series was nominated for a Sidewise Award for Alternate History in 1996.

 Series premise

-Worldwar deals with a military invasion that begins on or around May 30, 1942 by a force of aliens that calls itself The Race, a reptilian species.
-It had reached Earth orbit in December 1941 but delayed the attack for various reasons.
+Worldwar deals with a military invasion that begins on or around May 30, 1942 by a reptilian species of aliens that calls itself The Race.
+It had reached Earth's orbit in December 1941 but delayed the attack for various reasons.

 Although the Race has the advantage of superior technology, its information on humanity had been collected by a robotic probe during the 12th century AD.
 The invaders are surprised to find that humanity progressed far more rapidly than any other species that they had previously studied and conquered.
-Contrary to its expectations, at the time of invasion, the Race's technology is only marginally more advanced than 20th-century Earth technology.
-The commander hesitates, and considers turning back without revealing The Race's presence to the humans but finally decides to avoid the disgrace of that course of action.
+At the time of invasion, the Race's technology is only marginally more advanced than 20th-century Earth technology.
+The commander hesitates and considers turning back without revealing The Race's presence to the humans, but ultimately decides to avoid the disgrace of doing so.

-The narrative follows the intersecting fortunes of a large number of human and alien characters.
+The narrative follows the intersecting paths of a large number of human and alien characters.
 Notably, the series depicts how the Axis and Allied powers must cooperate to fight the alien menace.

-As is gradually revealed, the Race unified its home planet into a single state with a military technology at a level similar to our history's late 20th century.
-It then had tens of thousands of years of further history, but for most of the time, it fought no wars and so had no incentive or need to develop more advanced weapons.
-Indeed, for most of the time, it maintained no army at all.
-Only the discovery of other planets with intelligent beings made the Emperor proclaim a "Soldier's Time" and build up an army, and the weapons developed at the last wars when the home planet was unified were quite enough to conquer the other planets.
-With Earth, it turned out differently since the various human nations were faced with arms some decades ahead of theirs but were soon able to close the gap.
+It is gradually revealed that the Race unified its home planet into a single state with military technology at a level similar to that of humans in the late 20th century.
+For most of the tens of thousands of years afterwards, it fought no wars and so had no incentive or need to develop more advanced weapons; most of the time, it maintained no army at all.
+Only the discovery of other planets with intelligent beings made the Emperor proclaim a "Soldier's Time" and build up an army.
+The weapons developed during the previous wars, when the home planet was unified, were enough to conquer the other planets.
+With Earth, the various human nations were faced with arms some decades ahead of theirs but were soon able to close the gap.